iodevs/qr_code/README.md

 > Be aware higher levels of error correction require more bytes, so the higher the error correction level,
 > the larger the QR code will have to be.

 We've just generated QR code and now we want to save it to some image file format with high quality.
-This library supports now two image types: `svg` and `png`.
+This library supports two image types: `svg` and `png`.
 So basic using is following:

 ```elixir
   iex> "Hello World"